chrislattman/blogging-project/docs/docker/README.md

 ## Pushing images to a Docker image library

 You may want to share your image on Docker Hub or some other Docker image library.
-This will allow others to use your image (and is the whole point of containerization).
+This will allow others to use your image (and is a major benefit of containerization).

 These instructions will vary depending on what image library you're pushing to.
 If you're using Docker Hub, here are the instructions: